 Now may be the perfect time to #treatyoself or a loved one to a luxury item; why not grab some leather goods from Fount?

 Find your new favorite handbag from this fashionable company, which designs and produces most of its leather goods right here in Cleveland.
 (Amanda’s favorite is their Bellfield Crossbody bag.)

-Where to buy: In person at their storefront in Gordon Square, or online at Fount
+Where to buy: In person at their storefront in Pinecrest, or online at Fount

 5. Banyan Tree gifts

 This popular Cleveland shop offers many trendy fashion items, as well as home goods like the adorable “Someone in Cleveland Loves You” mug and Cleveland map beer mugs and wine glasses.